 There were many, many, MANY embarrassing moments as Kat grew up, but sadly there just isn’t enough space here to go into further detail.
 Perhaps they’ll come out in Kat’s books – when they won’t be happening to her!

 Another nudge toward a writing career came from Kat’s English teacher, Mrs Noela McInnes, who was always fulsome in her praise and constructive with her criticism.
 Needless to say, Kat loved English!
 One Yr 10 English project was a poetry unit – again involving Jill Slack for editorial/mentorship work.
 A selection of Kathryn’s poems from this unit were entered in a national poetry competition, which they won.
 The poems were later included in the school magazine, at which point Mrs Sandy Slack (Yes – another Mrs Slack!
 I really hadn’t realised that all these ladies shared the same name until it came to writing this) jestingly asked for Kat’s autograph – “When you’re famous, I can say I taught you.”
 Though a light-hearted comment it stayed with Kathryn, because it spoke of a belief in her as a writer.

 Now Kat writes about anything and everything that takes her fancy.
-But you’ll rarely see her with a pen in hand!
+She still loves the magical art of picture books, and has also discovered the lyrical brevity of novels in verse.
+But you’ll rarely see Kat with a pen in hand!
 Her fingers fly across the keyboard, as the beautiful, neat font flows onto the screen.